Tariq Mehmood Jahangiri

-Tariq Mehmood Jahangiri (Pashto: طارق محمود جهانګیري, Urdu: طارق محمود جہانگیری;born 10 July 1965) is a Pakistani jurist who has been Justice of the Islamabad High Court, since 28 December 2020.
+Tariq Mehmood Jahangiri (طارق محمود جہانگیری; born 10 July 1965) is a Pakistani former judge who served as Justice of the Islamabad High Court, since 28 December 2020 till his removal on 18 December 2025.

 Early life and education

 Jahangiri was born on 10 July 1965.
-He originates from Mansehra District, Khyber Pakhtunkhwa, and received his early education in Peshawar.
+He originates from Jahangiri clan of Swati tribe and belongs to Mansehra District, Khyber Pakhtunkhwa.
+He received his early education in Peshawar.

 In 1979, he relocated to Islamabad and pursued his studies at Islamabad Model College, Government Gordon College, and Federal Government Post Graduate College in Islamabad.
 He attained his law degree from the University of Karachi.
 In July 2024, it was alleged that his law degree from University of Karachi was fake.
 Consequently, a complaint was filed in the Supreme Judicial Council of Pakistan against Justice Jahangiri.
 As per reports, University of Karachi letter did not describe the degree as "bogus" but rather referred to it as "invalid."
 The Islamabad High Court also took notice of the campaign surrounding Jahangiri's degree.

 Career

 Jahangiri began his legal career by becoming an advocate of the District Courts and joined the Islamabad Bar Association in 1992.
 He became an advocate of the High Courts in 1994 and an Advocate of the Supreme Court of Pakistan in 2008.

 In 1992, he founded his own law firm, "Jahangiri Law Associates," in Islamabad.
 His involvement in legal associations includes serving as President of the Islamabad High Court Bar Association from 2016 to 2017 and holding positions as President and General Secretary of the Islamabad Bar Council from 2005 to 2006, and from 2002 to 2003, respectively.

 On 28 December 2020, President Arif Alvi appointed him as Justice of the Islamabad High Court.

 In 2023, he gained attention when he issued a blanket protection order to Imran Khan, preventing the police from arresting him in potential future criminal cases.
-Following which PML-N leaders also accused him of showing bias in favor of PTI.
+Following which leaders of the PML-N party accused him of showing bias in favor of PTI.